Creating, Querying, and Maintaining Asynchronous Materialized Views

 where o_orderstatus = 'o'

-2. Transparent rewriting for nested materialized views is disabled by default.
-Refer to the switch settings below for enabling it.
+Nested materialized view transparent rewriting is disabled by default.
+See the related settings below for how to enable it.

 explain <query_sql>

-The returned information is shown below, with a snippet focusing on materialized view-related details:
+The returned information is as follows, with materialized view-related information excerpted here:

 | MaterializedView |